Fact check: Disinformation's impact on the US election – DW – 11/07/2024

 While there was a lot of disinformation blasting on all channels, it's unclear whether it changed how people voted.
 "It probably served to reinforce existing narratives and to create solidarity and energy on the conservative right," said Wihbey.

 That view is echoed by Curd Knüpfer, assistant professor at FU Berlin's John F. Kennedy Institute.
-He says disinformation didn't tip the scales.
+He said disinformation didn't tip the scales.
 However, neither did the facts.

 "All in all, it was a relatively honest election campaign.
 Not necessarily in that certain statements were true — there was a bunch of lies.
 But Trump articulated quite openly what he wants and what he stands for," he said.